Bracknell railway station: Services

+Additional services call at the station during the peak hours.

 Improvements

 In 2008 work began to improve access for passengers with wheelchairs, baby-vehicles or bicycles.
 A new covered footbridge, with both staircases and lifts, was completed and opened in 2009.
 Before this, the only way to reach the "Down" (Reading-bound) platform was over the steps of the original footbridge at the London end of the platforms.
 This was a classic Southern Railway design with no roof, built of pre-cast concrete sections.
 It had also provided direct access from Crowthorne Road North, but this extra span had long been disconnected.
 Once the new bridge was opened, the old bridge was taken out of use and fenced off.
 It was demolished in May 2009.